Terry Scholars, Class of 2015

 Phillip Slay, McKinney

 Phillip Slay graduated from the Honors Program at Collin College with an associate of arts degree in May.
 He is a member of Phi Theta Kappa, and was on the Dean’s List and the President’s List multiple semesters.
 Slay was active in the Collin College theatre, earning the Cougar Club Award for his dedication and scholarship achievement.
 As a member of Collin Theatre Cares, he has collected donations for various charities, including Adam’s Animals.
 He is a member of the McKinney Repertory Theater and has served as a board member for Youth Actors Guild.
 Slay has been a volunteer and house manager for the McKinney Performing Arts Center.
-He will major in art and performance.
+He will major in visual and performing arts.